 The Ninth Circuit has recognized that characters in comic books, television or motion pictures can be afforded copyright protection when they satisfy a three-part test.
 DC Comics v.
 Towle, 802 F.3d 1012, 1021 (9th Cir.
 2015) (Batmobile).
 The character (1) must generally have physical as well as conceptual qualities; (2) must be sufficiently delineated to be recognizable as the same character whenever it appears by displaying consistent, identifiable character traits and attributes, although it need not have a consistent appearance; and (3) must be especially distinctive and contain some unique elements of expression.
 Id.

+Configurable works, like kinetic and manipulable sculptural works, can be sufficiently fixed in a tangible medium of expression so as to be afforded copyright protection.
+Tangle, Inc. v.
+Aritzia, Inc., 125 F.4th 991, 996 (9th Cir.
+2025).

 For additional definitions of terms used in this instruction, see 17 U.S.C. § 101 (defining numerous terms used here).

 The United States Supreme Court has ruled that no copyright protection is available for material authored by a judge or a legislative body acting in an official capacity.
 See Georgia v.
-Public Resources, ___U.S.___, 140 S. Ct.
-1498 (2020).
+Public Resources, 590 U.S. 255 (2020).

-Revised May 2020
+Revised March 2025